chaos-mesh/website/versioned_docs/version-2.6.7/define-scheduling-rules.md

 :::note

-The name of a `Schedule` object should not exceed 57 characters because the created Chaos experiment will add 6 additional random characters to the end of the name.The name of the `Schedule` object with `Workflow` should not exceed 51 characters because Workflow will add 6 additional random characters to the end of the name.
+The name of a `Schedule` object should not exceed 57 characters because the created Chaos experiment will add 6 additional random characters to the end of the name.
+The name of a `Schedule` object that creates a `Workflow` should not exceed 51 characters because the `Workflow` will also add 6 additional random characters to the end of the name.

 :::